Joe Namath Fast Facts

 Longtime University of Alabama head football coach Paul "Bear" Bryant called Namath "the greatest athlete I ever coached."

 Famously guaranteed victory in Super Bowl III (1969) over the Baltimore Colts, the favored team.
-The New York Jets won 16 to 7, and Namath was named MVP.
+The New York Jets won 16-7, and Namath was named MVP.

 Timeline: